Acts of kindness during the pandemic

 - Tell a family member how much you love and appreciate them

-- Arrange to have a cup of tea and virtual catch up with someone you know
+- Arrange to have a cup of tea and virtual or in real life catch up with someone you know

 - Help with a household chore at home

-- Arrange to watch a film at the same time as a friend and video call
+- Arrange to watch a film at the same time as a friend on a video call / or arrange to go to the cinema with a friend

 - Tell someone you know that you are proud of them